MicrosoftDocs/azure-stack-docs/azure-stack/hci/security-update/hci-security-update-jul-2024.md

 This security update includes quality improvements.
 The following key issues and features are present in this update:

 - **BitLocker**.
 This update adds PCR 4 to PCR 7 and 11 for the default Secure Boot validation profile.
-See [CVE-2024-38058](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-38058) for more information.
+For more information, see [CVE-2024-38058](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-38058).

 - **Absent apps and features**.
 Some apps and features are absent after you upgrade to Windows 11.